junyang10734/leetcode-python/README.md

 * 1011 Capacity To Ship Packages Within D Days &bigstar;&bigstar;
 * 1182 Shortest Distance to Target Color &bigstar;&bigstar;
 * 1428 Leftmost Column with at Least a One &bigstar;&bigstar;
+* 1533 Find the Index of the Large Integer &bigstar;&bigstar;
 * 315 Count of Smaller Numbers After Self &bigstar;&bigstar;&bigstar;
 * 715 Range Module &bigstar;&bigstar;&bigstar;
 * 1095 Find in Mountain Array &bigstar;&bigstar;&bigstar;